Jessie Buckley: 2016–2019: Breakthrough on screen

 After an episodic appearance in the detective drama series Endeavour, Buckley portrayed Marya Bolkonskaya in BBC's new dramatisation of War and Peace (2016).
 She received acclaim for her performance, with Viv Groskop of The Guardian citing her performance as a highlight of episode two, writing that she plays this supposedly plain and pious character "beautifully".
 Buckley continued her television career with a main role in the drama series Taboo (2017), starring Tom Hardy.
 She also starred as Honor Martin in BBC One's drama The Last Post (2017), and as Marian Halcombe in the five-part television adaptation of Wilkie Collins' novel The Woman in White (2018).

-Buckley made her film debut as Moll Huntford in the psychological thriller Beast (2017), for which she received great acclaim.
-She then starred in the country music drama Wild Rose (2017), which earned Buckley the opportunity to perform music from the film at the Glastonbury Festival.
+Buckley made her film debut as Moll Huntford in the psychological thriller Beast (2017).
+She then starred in the country music drama Wild Rose (2018), which earned Buckley the opportunity to perform music from the film at the Glastonbury Festival.
 The official soundtrack from the film reached number one on the UK Country Albums Chart.
-The film received positive reviews, and her performance was rewarded with a nomination for Best Actress in a Leading Role at the 73rd British Academy Film Awards.
+The film received positive reviews and she received a nomination for Best Actress in a Leading Role at the 73rd British Academy Film Awards for her performance.

+In 2019, Buckley appeared as Lyudmila Ignatenko in the HBO and Sky UK historical drama mini-series Chernobyl, which revolved around the Chernobyl disaster of 1986 and the clean-up efforts that followed.
+The five-part series was critically acclaimed, receiving 19 nominations at the 71st Primetime Emmy Awards.
+Buckley then appeared in the biographical drama Judy, based on the life of American actress Judy Garland.